shravan97/WordHunter/README.md

 - [ ] Search term used for image search needs to be automatically found
 - [ ] Implement multiprocessing in parts which are slower to run
 - [ ] Program will have to terminate smoothly on keyboard interrupts and other hindrances
+- [ ] Instead on taking a topic everytime as input , try taking in as a bunch initially and print questions with a random topic of interest

 ___